InteractiveAdvertisingBureau/openrtb/OpenRTB v3.0 FINAL DRAFT.md

   <tr>
     <td>id</td>
     <td>string; required</td>
-    <td>ID of the bid request to which this is a response; must match the "request.id" attribute.</td>
+    <td>ID of the bid request to which this is a response; must match the “request.id” attribute.</td>
   </tr>
   <tr>
     <td>bidid</td>